Last Updated: 19/06/12 9:55pm

-Allan Mitchell says: 'England will need to score early otherwise I can see Ukraine eaking a winner.'
+Allan Mitchell says: "England will need to score early otherwise I can see Ukraine sneaking a winner."

 The last time England failed to have a shot on target in the first half of a game at the Euros was in 1980 against Italy.
 Coincidently, that is one of the games against a European Championship host which they lost.

 Rooney wasted the best chance of the half when heading Young's cross wide of the target.
 England are having to defend under pressure and it could be a nervy second half.
 But, at present, they are qualifying for the knockout stages.
 Let me have your thoughts at email@example.com or via Twitter @SkySportsPeteF.

 At an England throw-in, Milner is baffled as he is adjudged to have committed a foul when backing in to Selin.

 England comfortably clear the corner.
 Hodgson's men are now playing for half-time.
 They have not been overly convincing, but they are getting the job done.

 Yarmolenko - Maradona in disguise?
 He jinks past Parker, leaving the Tottenham man in a heap, before also beating Cole.
 Lescott then clears for a corner.